xitop/edzed/docs/sblocks.rst

   The numeric form of parameters is used internally.
 A string is converted with this parser:

   .. classmethod:: parse(span) -> list

-      Parse the *span* and return a list of intervals, where each interval is defined by a pair of lists with 6 integers [year, month, day, hour, minute, second].
+      Parse the *span* in any form accepted by the ``TimeSpan`` and return a list of intervals, where each interval is defined by a pair of lists with 6 integers ``[year, month, day, hour, minute, second]``.

 **Dynamic updates**